REVIEW: Getting a 3D Pen in Australia – READ THIS FIRST!

 What parts of 3D Pens need replacing?

 The best bet when purchasing a 3D Pen (Australia or abroad) is to select one that uses a standard 1.75mm 3D printer filament.
-This is because you can purchase these refills ANYWHERE and it won’t be a prolonged and expensive process to replace them.
+This is because you can purchase these refills in most stores and online here and it won’t be a prolonged and expensive process to replace them.
 Choosing a 3D pen that uses parts that are less common will mean that you’ll possibly be in for wait times and non standard filament is typically much more expensive than typical printer filament.

 Can kids use them?
 How old do they have to be?